Unicamp-OpenPower/openpower/content/post/series-ibm-power/index.md

 ## POWER8

-Power8 was launched by IBM in 2014.
+Power8 was presented by IBM in 2014.
 There, IBM made several improvements over its previous version.
 The machines that were created with this chip, had the provision of 6 to 12 cores, in addition to a clock that varies from 2.5 GHz to 5 GHz.
 Power8 has 32 KB for instructions + 64 KB for data in L1 cache, 512 KB for SRAM type in L2 cache, 96 MB for eDRAM type in L3 cache and 128 MB for eDRAM type in L4 cache.